Cass Ole: The Black Stallion

 His mane as seen in the two movies was partially enhanced.
-Like many American horses, Cass Ole had his mane trimmed into a bridle path.
-While he did have a long mane typical for his breed, its natural length was about equal to the width of his neck, which is the average maximum length that a horse's mane will grow when not specially groomed.
-Therefore, to hide his bridle path trimming and to create the long flowing mane that was seen in the movie itself, hair extensions were stitched into his mane to provide a fuller and longer look on camera.
-To grow a mane past its natural length requires it to be kept in braids, regularly conditioned, takes at least a year's time to achieve significant length, and, like humans, some horses' manes simply will not grow beyond a certain length.
+A wig was weaved into his mane to make it appear longer for the films.

 Later life

 After the two films had been released Cass Ole became a celebrity, showing up to be admired at fundraisers and special events.
 In 1980 he won the Humane Society Award for The Prevention of Cruelty To Animals at the International Horse Show in Washington, D.C.
-He visited the White House and was present at the Inauguration of President Reagan.
+He visited the White House and was present at the inauguration of United States president Ronald Reagan.

 He performed before audiences in Italy, Sardinia, Algeria, and Morocco.
 His last performance took place in the Tacoma Dome in Tacoma, Washington.
 His retirement show was under the direction of professional horse trainer George Gipson of Tenaha, Texas.
 He stood at stud at his home ranch in Texas, siring over 130 foals.
-None of them grew up to match his success.

 Cass Ole was euthanized in 1993 after suffering from severe colic.